Clinical Assessment & Treatment Planning

 - Mindfulness and meditation

-- Mental health care, including psychotherapy or psychiatric care, when indicated
+- Mental health care, including psychotherapy or psychiatric care, and substance use disorder treatment, when indicated

 - Validation of existing strengths and protective factors